MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="operator_eq"></a>CSimpleStringT:: operator =

-`CSimpleStringT` Nesnesine yeni bir değer atar.
+`CSimpleStringT` nesnesine yeni bir değer atar.

 ### <a name="syntax"></a>Sözdizimi